 Most Interesting Historical Reference?

 Did you know that the name Tea Tree was given by Captain James Cook?
 Captain Cook shortly after landing in Botany Bay, Australia in 1770 found that the leaves made a lovely spicy tea!
-The tea was used as a remedy by the European Settlers from that day forward!
+The tea was used by the European Settlers from that day forward!

 What is the Aromatic Affect on the Mind?
 Melaleuca alternifolia essential oil is refreshing and cleansing.
 It has a strong herbaceous and woody scent.

-What is the Spiritual Influence?
-Melaleuca alternifolia essential oil eases mental stress and purifies the mind and body of emotional wounds.
-Once old wounds are released (or healed), the body can then change the behavioral patterns that led to the wounding to begin with.
+Melaleuca alternifolia essential oil eases mental stress and purifies the mind and body of emotional hurts.
+Once old hurts are released, the body can then change the behavioral patterns that led to the wounding to begin with.

-This may be particularly helpful for those that play the victim or “poor me” role.
-Or have Candida, AIDS or Herpes (viral and fungal infections).
-The emotional roots are often associatedwith distrust of self or others, guilt and shame.
+This may be particularly helpful for those that play the victim or "poor me" role.
+The emotional roots are often associated with distrust of self or others, guilt and shame.
 Of all which, can be released with the assistance of Tea Tree.

 What Chakra is Affected?
 This oil will actually expand all the chakras and then align them with the crown chakra.